nasr-eddine15/clearpath/README.md

 #cookie sets after the first post request is made which means the folder with UUID is not created until the second upload
 #script is not taking in the string and integer parameters and doesnt return expected stdout

-#TO RUN
+## Installation instructions

+In the project directory, you can run:

+### `npm i`

-#npm i then npm start to run the server
+Installs the server dependencies.

+Then you can run:

+### `npm start`

+to start the developmental server.

+change directory to the frontend/ folder then run:

+### `npm i`

-#cd to frontend/ and run npm i then npm start to run the react app
+to install the react dependencies.

+Then you can run:

+### `npm start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.